shellbro/ansible-role-rsnapshot/README.md

 rsnapshot
 =========

-Ansible role for building backup server (CentOS 7).
+Ansible role for building a backup server (CentOS 7).

 Requirements
 ------------